The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 Vocus is an international network and fiber business connecting Australia, New Zealand, and the Asia Pacific.

-NSS collaborated with FutureBrand to create a brand film for Vocus using typographic animation, featuring the letter O as a key design element representing the cross-section of fiber-optic cables.
+NSS collaborated with FutureBrand to create a brand film for Vocus using typographic animation, cleverly featuring the letter O as a key design element representing the cross-section of fiber-optic cables.

 The updated Oculus identity moves VR away from an unknown futuristic world, to a bright, accessible way for people to enhance their everyday life.

 NSS collaborated with Moniker, the design studio responsible for the new brand, to develop motion principles and this kinetic typography video for the rebrand launch.
+They used a dazzling blend of typography and lively 3D animation that work together seamlessly to deliver a message that packs a serious visual punch!

 This is a mashup of three animated typography intros created for Lexus TV commercials by Parallel Studios.